NickshihU7/EE6470/Midterm/README.md

 ## How to execute the codes

--	First of all, go to the stratus directory for each of the version.
+-	First of all, go to the directory of each version.

+		$ cd $Midterm/Baseline
+		$ cd $Midterm/LoopUnrolling
-		$ cd $Midterm/Splited/stratus
+		$ cd $Midterm/Looppipelining

 -	Run behavioral simulation.